Protect yourself and those around you

-Keep at least one metre between you and people who have flu-like symptoms.
-If you have cold or flu symptoms, don’t be a hero –stay home and avoid exposing vulnerable people to illness.
+Protect yourself and those around you.
+If you have cold or flu symptoms, don’t be a hero – stay home and avoid exposing vulnerable people (like young children and older people) to illness.

 Wash, Wipe, Cover